 New Norcia - DSA 1

 The New Norcia station, DSA 1 (Deep Space Antenna 1), hosts a 35-metre deep-space antenna with transmission and reception in both S- and X-band and is located 140 kilometres north of Perth, Western Australia, close to the town of New Norcia.
-DSA-1 is designed for deep-space satellite missions and provides daily support to Mars Express, Rosetta and Venus Express for routine operations.
+DSA-1 is designed for communicating with deep-space missions and provides support to spacecraft such as Mars Express, Rosetta and Gaia for routine operations.

 The coordinates of the 35-metre antenna are -31° 2' 53.61", +116° 11' 29.40".
 The antenna is sited at 252.26 metres with respect to the WGS-84 reference ellipsoid, a mathematically- defined reference surface that approximates the Earth's geoid surface.